renatozr/store-manager-api/README.md

   <h3 align="center">Store Manager API</h3>

   <p align="center">
-    A RESTful API that manages products and sales from a store
+    An API that manages products and sales from a store
     <br />
   </p>
 </div>